Skip to main content

 Statistics

-The Statistics team at Quotient Sciences provides input on the clinical study protocol, including sample size calculation and randomization.
+The statistics function provides input on the clinical study protocol, including sample size calculation and randomization.
 The team also manages the Reporting and Analysis Plan (RAP), which describes all the planned data analyses and output requirements for a clinical study, and performs formal statistical analysis and interpretation of study data.

 Statistical Programming

-The Statistical Programming team is responsible for programming Clinical Data Interchange Standards Consortium (CDISC) datasets, including Study Data Tabulation Model (SDTM) and Analysis Data Model (ADaM), and define-XML, as well as study listings, tables, and figures.
-Using SAS software, the team also loads data from the analysis of clinical study samples by Quotient Sciences’ Bioanalysis team or external vendors.
+This function is responsible for programming Clinical Data Interchange Standards Consortium (CDISC) datasets, including Study Data Tabulation Model (SDTM), Analysis Data Model (ADaM), and define-XML, as well as study listings, tables, and figures.
+Using SAS software, the team loads data from the analysis of clinical study samples conducted by our bioanalysis team or external vendors.

 Pharmacokinetics